haojianzong/ObjectForm/README.md

 Application
 =======

-In my application, I use ObjectForm to make forms for multiple classes as well as different variants for the same class, which saves me from writing duplicate code.
+In my application ([a personal finance app](https://xxz.jakehao.com)), I use ObjectForm to make forms for multiple classes as well as different variants for the same class, which saves me from writing duplicate code.

 ![](https://github.com/haojianzong/ObjectForm/blob/develop/application.jpg?raw=true")